lagom/lagom/docs/manual/scala/releases/Migration15.md

 To migrate from Lagom 1.4 we recommend first migrating to latest version of Lagom 1.4 (currently `1.4.11`) before upgrading to Lagom 1.5.
 Refer to the [release notes](https://github.com/lagom/lagom/releases) for details upgrading to latest version of Lagom 1.4.

-Adds instructions to bump from lagom 1.4.latest only

 ## Build changes

 The version of Lagom can be updated by editing the `project/plugins.sbt` file, and updating the version of the Lagom sbt plugin.
 For example: